ricky8k/Grapejuice-on-Arch/README.md

 [multilib]
 Include = /etc/pacman.d/mirrorlist
 ```
-Save and exit the text editor.
+Once complete, save and exit the text editor.

 Now, head on over to [Installation](https://github.com/ricky8k/Grapejuice-on-Arch#Installation) to install the AUR helper and Grapejuice.

 ## Installation
-Grapejuice requires an [AUR helper](https://wiki.archlinux.org/title/AUR_helpers) in order to install the package.
-For this guide, I will be using [yay](https://aur.archlinux.org/packages/yay).
+**Grapejuice requires an [AUR helper](https://wiki.archlinux.org/title/AUR_helpers) in order to install the package.** For this guide, I will be using [yay](https://aur.archlinux.org/packages/yay).

 First, we'll navigate to the `/opt` directory:
 ```